Code-Institute-Submissions/handcrafted-heart/README.md

 * The requirement to log in is activated and the user are redirected to the Login page when the user clicks on the Checkout button in the Cart page.
 A user can buy products only when he/she are logged in.
 * The user is also required to Login in and are redirected to the Login page when he/she clicks on the button Add Inspiration on the Inspire page.
 * On the Cart page the user can view the order, and also use the Amend button to change the quantity of the order.
 If the cart is empty the user can click on a button to redirect them to the Shop page.
-* Checkout form to add customer details and credit card details
+* Checkout form to add customer details and credit card details.
+For the test functionality used in this project you can use these digits for the credit card number ´4242 4242 4242 4242´ and these for the CVV number	´111´ and these or any other credtit card date ´04/20´.
 * Purchase the products with Stripe test functionality.
 * Blog entries page, where the admin adds blogposts to inspire the users with knitting related topics.
-*
+* Green alert messages are showing underneath the navbar when a user have been logged in, logged out, have registered, have payed, have sent an email.
+* When a user add a product to the cart with the Add button in the Shop page the number of items are showing in the cart in the navbar.
+Every time the quantity is changed the number in the cart are directly corrected.

 #### Features left I would like to Implement